Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 What is a moss stitch in crochet?

-The moss stitch in crochet is a combination of stitches made by switching between single crochets and chains.
-It is a beginner friendly crochet stitch pattern that you can easily learn once you’ve mastered single crochets, chains, and skipping chains/stitches.
+The moss stitch in crochet is a combination of basic crochet stitches made by switching between single crochets and chains and then working in the chain spaces of the previous row.
+It is a beginner-friendly crochet stitch pattern that you can easily learn once you’ve mastered the single crochet stitch, chains, and skipping chains/stitches.

 Where can I use the moss stitch?

 Pretty much ANYWHERE in any crochet project!
 The moss stitch creates a flat and flowy fabric.
 Even though you are creating little boxes of space by skipping stitches, the fabric is still solid, but it isn’t as dense as fabric worked in all single crochets.
-Unless you are wanting a highly textured and super dense fabric, the moss stitch will work!
+Unless you are wanting lots of texture and a piece of super dense fabric, the moss stitch will work!

 After you’ve learned how to crochet the moss stitch, check out some fun projects where you can use this versatile stitch pattern.
-Check out the moss stitch scarf pattern, the moss stitch ear warmer pattern, or the Multicolored scarf and use the crochet moss stitch!
+If you are looking for a free pattern that uses the moss stitch, check out the moss stitch scarf pattern, the moss stitch ear warmer pattern, the moss stitch dishcloth, or the Multicolored scarf, and use the crochet moss stitch!

 Then what is the linen stitch in crochet?